-A drug of abuse (DOA) is defined as a drug, chemical, or plant product known to be misused for recreational purposes.
+A drug of abuse is defined as a drug, chemical, or plant product known to be misused for recreational purposes.
 In the United States, the basic screening test for DOA includes five drugs: amphetamine, cocaine, marijuana, opioids, and phencyclidine.
-Other common drugs tested for include benzodiazepines, a wider range of opioids, barbiturates, and methamphetamines.
+Other common drugs tested for include benzodiazepines, a wider range of opioids, barbiturates, and methamphetamine.
 These tests can vary by region based on epidemiologic trends.
-There currently is no uniformity for what is included in extended DOA testing or cutoff values that should be used for detection of drugs that are not covered by workplace testing laws.
+There currently is no uniformity for what is included in extended DOA assay testing, or what cutoff values should be used for detection of drugs that are not covered by workplace testing laws.